codefresh-io/cap-docs.codefresh.io/_docs/pipelines/secrets-store.md

 The syntax for using the secret is {% raw %}`${{secrets.NAME_IN_CODEFRESH.KEY}}`{% endraw %}.

-> Note that if you did not include the resource-name as a part of your secret store context creation, the syntax for using your secret differs slightly:
+> If you did not include the resource-name as a part of your secret store context creation, the syntax for using your secret differs slightly:
-The syntax is: {% raw %}${{secrets.NAME_IN_CODEFRESH.RESOURCE-NAME@KEY}}{% endraw %} The previous KEY portion is now made of two parts separated using @, where the left side is the name of the resource in the namespace, and the right side the key in that resource.
+  {% raw %}${{secrets.NAME_IN_CODEFRESH.RESOURCE-NAME@KEY}}{% endraw %}
+  The previous KEY portion is now made of two parts separated using @, where the left side is the name of the resource in the namespace, and the right side the key in that resource.

 To use the secret in your pipeline, you have two options:

-Define it as a pipeline variable:
+* Define it as a pipeline variable:

 {% include
 image.html